encse/secchallenge2023/crypto/unfriendly-agreement/solution/README.md

 We can pick a point 'G' on the curve and call it a *generator point* and get nice *group* of points by multiplying `G` with different numbers `{nG | n ∈ ℤ}`; the number of elements in the group is called the *order*.
 I will not emphasize below but when we are talking about numbers as the multipliers of G I always mean modulo the order of the group.
 All computations that result a number are meant to be `% order`.

-What makes this useful for cryptography is that if we agree on the curve and the generator point `G` and I pick some random `k` and a corresponding point `P = kG`, I can tell you `P` and can be sure that there is no computably feasible way for you determine my `k` anymore.
+What makes this whole thing useful for cryptography is that if we agree on the curve and the generator point `G` and I pick some random `k` and a corresponding point `P = kG`, I can tell you `P` and can be sure that there is no computably feasible way for you determine my `k` anymore.
 At least this is true if we have the right curve, the right G and `k` is a big enough random number.
 So we can build an asymetric key protocol over this thing.

 ## Preliminary steps